AI Summary of Peer-Reviewed Research

 An illustration showing healthcare and financial crisis elements including virus particles, a red inflamed organ with heartbeat line, a hospital building, ambulance, broken piggy bank, stacked coins, calculator, charts with downward arrows, clock, and city skyline in the background.

-Why the authors say this matters: The authors conclude that enhanced resource allocation, effective prevention strategies, and policy interventions are urgently needed to help mitigate the economic impact of future outbreaks.
+The authors conclude that the findings highlight the considerable financial strain of dengue, especially during epidemics.
+They say the results underscore the need for greater resource allocation, prevention strategies, and policy interventions to reduce the economic impact of future outbreaks.

 Key points